madjugglers/pattern-book/01_maj_pattern_book.md

 or more jugglers.
 This morphed into the first *Pattern Book* by January 1999, but the hand-written collection (*Version 0.1*) was in a pretty limiting format.
-By October of that year, Steve Otteson created the first computerized collection by reformating and greatly expanding Mike's hand-written notes.
+By October of that year, Steve Otteson created the first computerized collection by reformating and expanding Mike's hand-written notes.
  Melonhead still caries around a tattered printout of *Version 1.0.*
 Steve made a few version updates, for example adding a bunch of extra-club patterns by Peter Kaseman and Luke Emery; the unusual computer format of Steve's version and his departure from Madison  slowed down subsequent updates, even though the MAJ continued to create new patterns at a steady rate.
 The next big contribution was Luke Emery's version (*Version 2.0*, 2012).
 Though it was not widely distributed, Luke's version contained all kinds of new additions: more patterns for all numbers of jugglers, more on site-swap, more